In this article, we will discuss the following:

 Historically, the arrangements that were made concerning which parent could make legal decisions for children were called “child custody” in Arizona.
 The noncustodial parent would be granted visitation, which described the times when he or she would take the children for a visit.
 In many cases, fathers were granted visitation while mothers were granted legal custody.
 In 2012, Arizona changed its child custody laws with the passage of SB 1127.
 The new Arizona child custody law was effective on Jan.
 1, 2013, and it made some important changes to how custody cases are handled in the state.

-Watch this video of David Cantor explain Chid Custody Process and Laws in Arizona.
+Watch this video of David Cantor explain Child Custody Process and Laws.

 The statutes no longer refer to child custody or visitation.
 Instead, parents are awarded legal decision-making and parenting time.
 While this might seem like a cosmetic change, the law makes it likelier that both parents will be granted liberal time with their children.
 The law re-emphasizes awarding parenting time and decision-making in a way that is in the best interests of the child rather than in a way that prefers one parent over the other.
 The experienced family law attorneys at Cantor Law Group are able to explain the laws regarding parenting time and legal decision-making and to help people who are currently embroiled in a dispute with their estranged spouses or partner about their children.